 - fosters sustainable mobility for all, notably through its range of all-electric vehicles,

-- develops profitable international growth, in particular through its Alliance with Nissan and its other partnerships.
+- develops profitable international growth, in particular through its Alliance with Nissan and Mitsubishi and its other partnerships.

 Adapting to driver requirements and to its times, Renault is continuously renewing the design of its vehicles.
 The brand recently gave new impetus to its design, under the guidance of Laurens van den Acker, to strengthen the appeal of its products.
 The new design strategy revolves around three keywords: simplicity, sensuality and warmth.
 Renault design seeks to stir the emotions, conveying the brand’s passion for cars and reflecting its Latin culture.
 The design renewal was first seen on the DeZir concept car.
 Renault styling today is applied more consistently and is instantly recognizable, particularly through the showcased diamond on the front end and flowing body lines.

 Innovating to make life better and to serve the driver and passengers is central to the identity of the Renault brand.
 The objectives are to make driving easier and improve comfort.
 Secondly, innovation in engine technologies contributes to vehicle excellence by continuously optimizing power, performance and handling.

 In February 2016, Renault announced its return to Formula 1 with a full-status racing team.

 Renault and Formula 1 in a few figures:

 The creation of the Renault Frères company in Boulogne-Billancourt near Paris.
 Louis Renault, inventor of the Voiturette, takes care of the cars, while his brothers Fernand and Marcel take care of business.

 The best-selling French car worldwide, with over 8 million units sold.